topydo/topydo/README.md

 Yet, topydo is fully todo.txt compliant.
 The text file can be processed by other todo.txt tools (but they may not interpret the tags properly).

-The documentation on [topydo.org][4] provides more information about the features and how to use topydo.
+The documentation on [the TiddlyWiki][4] provides more information about the features and how to use topydo.

 Installation